“The important thing is to never stop questioning.” -Albert Einstein.

-Science stimulates and excites pupils’ curiosity about phenomena and events in the world around them.
-It encourages pupils to ask, not just ‘what’ but, ‘why’ and ‘how’.
+Our Science curriculum aims to provide the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
+We aim to provide a Science curriculum that stimulates and excites pupils’ curiosity about phenomena and events in the world around them.
+We aim to encourage pupils to ask, not just ‘what’ but, ‘why’ and ‘how’.
 Science skills give children the ability to discover answers independently and give them the tools to further their own knowledge.
 Our Science teaching is about getting hands-on in as many different ways as possible.
 The Science curriculum has been carefully crafted to engage and inspire all students and maintain curiosity throughout their years at our school.

 Science is about developing and evaluating explanations through experimental evidence and modelling.
 Pupils learn to question and discuss science-based issues that may affect their own lives, the direction of society and the future of the world.
 With these skills, pupils develop abilities to scrutinise the validity of information which may be presented to them in every corner of life and decide logically if the information is likely to be correct.

 At Key Stage 1, pupils observe, explore and ask questions about living things, materials and physical phenomena.
 They begin to work together to collect evidence to help them answer questions and to link this to simple scientific ideas.
 Students start to evaluate evidence and consider whether tests or comparisons are fair.
 Reference materials are used to discover more about scientific ideas.
 Emerging ideas are shared and communicated using appropriate scientific language, drawings, charts and tables and IT.